May 17, 2022, by Matthew Lumley

 When you complete a job application or attend an interview you will face “competency-based” questions.
 Describe a time you have shown excellent communication or when you have needed to overcome an obstacle.
 It can be difficult to motivate yourself to keep a record of these skills and experiences.

-When you complete two modules we provide chances to help you articulate your experiences.
+We also provide chances to help you articulate your experiences.

 You could apply to our prizes that mimic a recruitment process.
 For each prize you need to apply, attend an interview – with an employer – and even get feedback on your performance.